Ether-G/rustcolony/README.md

 # 🦀 Rust Colony Simulation

-A visual ecosystem simulation featuring autonomous entities with complex behavioral patterns and resource management.
+An ecosim written in rust.

 ![License](https://img.shields.io/badge/License-MIT-blue?style=for-the-badge)

+## Clone and build demo (:
 https://youtu.be/IlihsOJ06CY

 ## Overview

-This project implements a real-time colony simulation where different entity types interact within a dynamic ecosystem.
-The simulation features gatherers that seek resources, predators that hunt gatherers, and resources that regenerate over time.
+This simulation is pretty simple.
+There are: Gatherers that seek resources, predators that hunt gatherers, and resources that regenerate over time.

 ## Features

-- Real-time visual simulation with 60 FPS rendering
+- Real-time simulation
 - Three distinct entity types with unique behaviors
-- Dynamic ecosystem with energy-based interactions
+- An ecosystem with energy-based interactions
 - Automatic population management and resource spawning
 - Interactive controls for manual entity spawning